York Online Fit to Sit / Submit Policy

 11.7.1 In these cases, the York Online Support Team will consult with the Chair of the Department’s Exceptional Circumstances affecting Assessment Committee (or their deputy).
 In such cases, consideration will be given to whether the explanation as to why evidence cannot be obtained is plausible.

-11.7.2 Student statements that are not supported by corroborating evidence will never be accepted for claims of failure/technical issues of the learning management system or of the University network.
+11.7.2 Student statements that are not supported by corroborating evidence will never be accepted for claims of failure/technical issues of the learning management system or of other necessary IT systems beyond the student’s reasonable control.

 11.7.3 Students making more than two claims that cannot be supported by independent evidence may be referred to the Department’s Chair of the Exceptional Circumstances Committee for approval.

-- an appointment letter, hospital discharge letter or other medical documentation, dated and on headed paper, or a screenshot from a patient app;
+- an appointment letter, hospital discharge letter or other medical documentation, dated and on headed paper, or a screenshot from a patient app that confirms a medical diagnosis, clinical investigation or referral and the date this took place

 - a written account from an independent third party from outside the University who directly witnessed the circumstances.

-11.9 The following types of evidence carry less weight:
+11.9 The following types of evidence are less likely to be accepted:

 - for students running their own business, their own statement about the situation.